maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - Integers are simple values with a known fixed size
 - They are **copied-by-value** to a different variable
-- Each value is pushed unto the Stack
+- Each value is pushed independently unto the Stack

 ```rs
 // Bind the value "hello" to s1